Economy Committee - Friday 11 July 2025, 2:00pm - West Yorkshire Combined Authority Webcasting

 Cllr Sarah Courtney (Calderdale Council) - 0:41:07

-so it's up to us as well, and ensuring that our local priorities are reflected.
+and innovation across the region, which is great, and promoting place -based planning,so it's up to us as well, and ensuring that our local priorities are reflected.

 I think in terms of your questions, so I think emphasising access, inclusion and digital